alofeoluwafemi/48-Tutorial-Youtube-Challenge/Setup-Dapp-Development-Environment.md

 You can read the [prettier documentation](https://prettier.io/docs/en/options.html) for further configuration.

 Finally lets us configure solhint to work nicely with prettier.
-[Prettier-solidity](https://github.com/prettier-solidity/prettier-plugin-solidity) is a Prettier for solidity files that works hand-in-hand with Solhint.
-It helps to automatically fix many of the errors that Solhint finds.

 Update `.solhint.json` to include `prettier` in the plugins option.
 Now your configuration should look something like this.